sirisha-kedarsetty/Website-Traffic-Analysis/README.md

 ### Data Source
-HR Data: The primary dataset usedd for this analysis is an excel format dataset cantaining detailed information about employees and wages.
+The primary dataset used for this analysis is an excel format dataset cantaining detailed information about page views, traffic sources ets.

 ### Tools Utilized